vahidk/EffectivePyTorch/README.md

 <a name="stable"></a>
 When using any numerical computation library such as NumPy or PyTorch, it's important to note that writing mathematically correct code doesn't necessarily lead to correct results.
 You also need to make sure that the computations are stable.

 Let's start with a simple example.
-From primary school we know that x * y / y is equal to x for any non zero value of x.
+Mathematically, it's easy to see that `x * y / y = x` for any non zero value of `x`.
 But let's see if that's always true in practice:
 ```python
 import numpy as np